Avoid Frightening Injuries this Halloween

 - Watch for children on or near the roadways.

 - Be careful when pulling in and out of driveways or alleys.

 - Drive slow in highly populated areas such as the Trail of treats, etc.

 - Make sure everyone in the vehicle is properly restrained while the vehicle is moving.

 Looking for a safe way to celebrate Halloween?
-Here are some upcoming events in Southern Illinois:
+Here are some upcoming events in Illinois:

 Saturday, Oct.
 28th

 - Pumpkins in the Park – Herrin Park from 4:00 – 9:00 p.m.